FACTBOX-Keystone XL dominates US energy, environment agenda

 the world's third-largest crude deposit.
 It would also provide

-a large new source of oil for the Gulf Coast, where supplies
+a large new source of oil in the Gulf Coast, where supplies

 from Mexico and Venezuela are dwindling.